Cooker hoods jargon buster

 By Jane Darling

-Once you know which type of cooker hood will be best for your kitchen, go to our cooker hoods reviews and discover which ones get the highest scores in our rigorous tests.
+Once you've decided which type of cooker hood will be best for your kitchen, go to our cooker hoods reviews and to find out which ones scored highest in our rigorous tests.

 Built-in cooker hoods